zazuko/knowledge-graph-forum/README.md

 We have slots for 6 sessions of one hour each.
 If we have more than 6 proposals, we will let participants vote upfront, most probably in the GitHub issues itself.

+Please note that while we organize it mostly upfront, the session should be unconference style: You are welcome to start with a presentation of your own but it should not last longer than 20 minutes (we will be strict about that).
+The rest of the time should be used to have an interaction with the audience about the topic you present.

 ## What we look for in the sessions

 * Real-world use cases of RDF-based Knowledge Graphs.